finos/symphony-bdk-java/docs/configuration.md

 retry configuration is defined, the global one will be used.

 #### Agent load-balancing configuration
-The `loadBalancingAgent` part of the configuration contains the information in order to load balance calls to the agent if wanted.
+The `agents` part of the configuration contains the information in order to load balance calls to the agent if wanted.
-The fields `agent` and `loadBalancingAgent` must not be defined in the same configuration.
+The fields `agent` and `agents` must not be defined in the same configuration.
 Fields are:
 - `mode`: mandatory, can be `external`, `roundRobin` or `random`.
 - `stickiness`: optional boolean, default value is true.